-Construction and Demolition Exemption refers to sites which are registered as exempt from the Environmental Permitting Regulations and do not need to hold a licence.
+98Construction and Demolition Exemption refers to sites which are registered as exempt from the Environmental Permitting Regulations and do not need to hold a licence.

-- See 6.
-Glossary of Terms - See Technical Advice Note 21 Waste (February 2014) paragraph 4.2.
+100 See Technical Advice Note 21 Waste (February 2014) paragraph 4.2.

 4.142 The development should not have an unacceptable adverse effect on the amenities of the local area and local communities in particular with regard to access, traffic generated, noise, vibration, dust, litter, and odour nor adversely affect existing surface and groundwater resources.
 Other relevant policies of the Plan will provide the appropriate policy context for these considerations.